 The other parts of the NHS Health Checks Programme which includes payments to GPs and lifestyle service Outreach Health Checks programme and point of care blood testing.

-Project Dependencies

-Title

 The CCG IT Improvement Programme

-Cost and Savings

-See accompanying financial report

-Non Financial Benefits

-Non Financial Benefits Summary

 The CCG IT improvements also affect the reporting of other Public Health services commissioned from GP practices.

-Title

-Title

 Project Impact

 Community Impact Assessment

 Who will be affected by this proposal?

 NHS Health Check recipients both in GP practices and the Outreach Programme.
 These will be in the eligible age range of 40-74 years and do not have a diagnosed ongoing condition.
 However this will be in terms of their information and any changes will not be experienced as part of the NHS Health Check.

 Staff providing the service and responsible for data collecting will also be affected.

-What positive impacts are anticipated from this proposal?

 It will support the development of the local GP practice system and is a good local example of shared data protocols.

-What negative impacts are anticipated from this proposal?

-N/A

-Are there other impacts which are more neutral?

-N/A

 Disproportionate impacts on specific groups with protected characteristics

 Details of Disproportionate Impacts on protected characteristics and how these will be addressed

 E/R.6.032 NHS Health Checks Funding

-Project Overview

-Project Title E/R.6.032 NHS Health Checks Funding

-Project Code TR001403 Business Planning Reference E/R.6.032

-Business Planning Brief Description This proposal secures savings through a reduction in the allocation of funding for NHS Health Checks based on an historical budget that was transferred from the NHS.
+Project Overview Project Title E/R.6.032 NHS Health Checks Funding Project Code TR001403 Business Planning Reference E/R.6.039 Business Planning Brief Description This proposal secures savings through a reduction in the allocation of funding for NHS Health Checks based on an historical budget that was transferred from the NHS.
 There has been a recurrent underspend and stable levels of activity.
 Senior Responsible Officer Val Thomas

-Project Approach

-Background

-Why do we need to undertake this project?

 Cash reductions in the Public Health Grant and financial pressures upon the Local Authority require efficiencies and cost-effective innovative approaches to delivering commissioned services.

-What would happen if we did not complete this project?

 The savings would not be achieved.

-Approach

-Aims / Objectives

 To reduce the allocated funding to the NHS Health Checks Programme without reducing its activity levels.

-Project Overview - What are we doing

-Background

 NHS Health Checks is a cardiovascular risk assessment offered to those aged between 40 and 74 year old, every five years, who do not have a diagnosed health condition.
 Eligible individuals are identified by GP practices and sent an invitation to have an NHS Health Check at their practice.
 GP practices are paid for each NHS Health Check that they undertake.
 GP's are paid for each Health Check, it is a unit cost and relevant to the whole business case.

 We introduced outreach NHS Health Checks that are provided by the lifestyle service 'Everyone Health' that target high risk and often hard to reach populations through offering NHS Health Checks at workplaces and other community locations.
 The results are sent to the GP practices for them to follow up if necessary.
 Everyone Health is funded through a block contract that does not have a threshold for its activity i.e. it is a block contract therefore no matter how many outreach checks are undertaken the contract price remains the same.

 Current position

 The funding allocation that was transferred from the NHS has not been met by the activity.
 Although improvements have been made and numbers have increased there has been a persistent underspend on the funding allocation.

-The outreach programme has contributed to this as it has slowly been increasing the number of completed NHS Health Checks but this has not created a cost pressure as the Provider is not paid for each NHS Health Check.
+The outreach programme has contributed to this as it has slowly been increasing the number of completed

+NHS Health Checks but this has not created a cost pressure as the Provider is not paid for each NHS Health Check.
-What assumptions have you made?

 That the demand for GP delivered NHS Health Checks does not increase above the level that can be contained in the proposed new funding allocation.

-What constraints does the project face?

 An unprecedented increase in GP practice activity of NHS Health Check activity.

-Delivery Options

-Has an options and feasibility study been undertaken?

-Scope / Interdependencies

-Scope

-What is within scope?

-NHS Health Checks funding allocation What is outside of scope?
+NHS Health Checks funding allocation